GRCDEV/ArduSim/help/development.md

 * *Linear*.
 The UAVs are ordered in a straight line perpendicular to a specific heading, and numbered from left to right.
 * *Regular matrix*.
 The UAVs are ordered in a square matrix, and numbered from left to right, and from bottom to up.
+* *Compact matrix*.
+The center UAV is surrounded by the remaining at the closest location to the center of the formation.
 * *Circle*.
 A center UAV is surrounded by the remaining forming a circle, and the are numbered; first the center UAV, and then the remaining counterclockwise starting on the right.
 * *Compact mesh*.
 The center UAV is surrounded by the remaining at the closest location to the center of the formation.
 Always, the distance from a UAV to the surrounding UAVs is the same.